sokolovpa/sokolovpa.github.io/about.md

 Hi there!

 My name is Pavel, and I am a technical writer.
 My focus is software documentation.
-Since 2019, I have worked on several projects documenting APIs and SaaS solutions.
+Since 2019, I have worked on many projects documenting APIs and SaaS solutions.

 Before becoming a technical writer, I worked as a sales consultant at Oracle, consulting clients on the Oracle database and cloud services.